Harshita-2701/Visual-Eyes/README.md

 # Visual-Eyes
-Visual Eyes is an image captioning AI , a real time app built for the visually impaired  with multiple features - text recognition, object detection / scene description , calling  and messaging feature to the  guardian/friend , contacting nearest healthcare centres . .
+Visual Eyes , a real time app built for the visually impaired  with multiple features - text recognition, object detection / scene description , calling  and messaging feature to the  guardian/friend , contacting nearest healthcare centres . .